Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - REFACTORING #18 (Alban): Check where I could have used the directive "where" (remove code duplication)
 - REFACTORING (Alban): Replace all the type test using a string with the "is" keyword
 - REFACTORING (Alban): Improve the rendering speed of Text layer.
+- REFACTORING (Alban): Move the draw and save of the image from the MainForm to the ExportImageForm
 - BUGFIX #40 (Steffen): If you connect a gray track with a blue track, the sleeper between them should be the white 3034 one.
 - BUGFIX #42 (Larry): CRASH!! if you export a small area after exporting a big area
 - BUGFIX #47 (doc_brown): the LDraw header is not following the standard definition